Event Overview

 Course markings & turnaround points

-For both the standard and modified courses, the turnaround points are at minor forks in the trail where there is an interpretive sign.
+For both the standard and modified courses, the turnaround points are at minor forks in the trail, at an interpretive sign.

 In the corral